Community television in Australia

 Community television in Australia is a form of free-to-air non-commercial citizen media in which a television station is owned, operated and/or programmed by a community group to provide local programming to its broadcast area.
 In principle, community television is another model of facilitating media production and involvement by private citizens and can be likened to public-access television in the United States and community television in Canada.

 Each station is a not-for-profit entity and is subject to specific provisions of the Broadcasting Services Act 1992.
-A Code of Practice, registered with the Australian Communications and Media Authority, provides additional regulation of the sector.
+A Code of Practice, registered with the Australian Communications & Media Authority, provides additional regulation of the sector.
 The community television stations operate independently so they are technically not a network (in the commonly held definition of the term).
 However, some programs are broadcast on multiple stations in the group, and they do co-operate with each other in various ways.
 The stations act collectively through the Australian Community Television Alliance.

-"Channel 31" is the colloquial name for some metropolitan community-licensed television stations throughout Australia, with Adelaide Community Television known as Channel 44.
-The name originates from UHF 31, the frequency and channel number reserved for analogue broadcasts by metropolitan community television stations.
+"Channel 31" is the colloquial name for some metropolitan community-licensed television stations throughout Australia, with the station in Adelaide now known as Channel 44.
+The name originated from UHF 31, the frequency and channel number reserved for analogue broadcasts by metropolitan community television stations.
 By 2010, all stations were broadcasting in 576i standard definition on digital channel 44, since their analogue signals were switched off and replaced with digital.

 History

 In the early 1970s, the Australia Council worked together with various community groups to establish a number of video production centres that could be used to produce Australian television programs.
 Many people began using these production centres, as well as their own resources, to make television programs.
 It was still difficult for these programs to be screened on commercial or government-funded television.
 It has been suggested that this was because the programs were thought to be too short, long or different from the programs already showing.

 Whilst community radio stations were quickly established around Australia, community television took longer to develop.
 During 1984, a Perth-based community group unsuccessfully applied for a community television licence.
 In the late 1980s in Alice Springs, Imparja Television (now a commercial station) was established.
 In 1987, RMITV was set up by students at RMIT University in Melbourne.
 This became the first community television station to receive a test transmission permit.

-In 1992, the Australian Government asked the ABA to conduct a trial of community television using the vacant sixth television channel (UHF 31 in capital cities).
+In 1992, the Government of Australia asked the ABA to conduct a trial of community television using the vacant sixth television channel (UHF 31 in capital cities).
 Community television services have been provided on a trial basis since 1994 under the open narrowcast 'class licence'.
 These licences are issued on the condition that they are used only for community and educational non-profit purposes and are held by broadcasters in most Australian capital cities.

 In 2002, the legislation was changed to introduce new community television licences and in 2004 the first licences were issued in Sydney, Perth, Melbourne and Brisbane.